Wednesday, June 3, 2026

 I'm bucking up on buttercups; barrel down the path again.

-Chasing falling stars under the helping hands of friends.
+Chasing falling stars under guiding lights and helping hands of friends.

 I hope the hope is worth it like it's rarely been before;